Hats-Protocol/hats-zodiac/README.md

 ### Security Audits

+#### v1

 v1 of this project has received the following security audits.
-See the [audits directory](./audits/) for the detailed reports.
+See the [v1 audits directory](./docs/audit-v1/) for the detailed reports.

 | Auditor | Report Date | Commit Hash | Notes |
 | --- | --- | --- | --- |